HeartcareGPT: A Unified Multimodal ECG Suite for Dual Signal-Image Modeling and Understanding: Implementation Details

+To visually summarize the dataset composition and task-specific coverage of Heartcare-400K, we provide a hierarchical radial visualization in Figure~\ref{fig:dataset}.
+This depict the distribution of QA subtasks within three benchmarks, Heartcare-Bench\textsuperscript{S}, Heartcare-Bench\textsuperscript{I} and Heartcare-Bench\textsuperscript{C}, highlighting both the relative scale and fine-grained breakdown of different data types.

-\textbf{QA Templates.} For datasets that only contain classification or grading labels, we analyze the data characteristics of their labels and design different Question-Answering (QA) templates for each.
+\textbf{QA Templates.} For datasets that only contain classification or grading labels, we analyze the data characteristics of their labels and design different QA templates for each.
 This allow us to transform the original data into QA pairs.
+We additionally provide the prompt used to guide GPT-4~\cite{gpt4v} in generating QA templates for diagnosis subtasks in \textit{Closed-QA} data construction pipeline of HeartAgent, as shown in Figure~\ref{fig:qa_prompt}.
 Examples of the QA templates are shown in the Table~\ref{tab:qa_templates}.